 After your service begins, you may participate in ongoing professional development activities to enhance your knowledge and skills in order to effectively carry out your project assignment.
-The VISTA Campus an online resource hosted by AmeriCorps VISTA, houses many training opportunities including online tutorials and forums and a series of webinars.
+The VISTA Campus is an online resource hosted by AmeriCorps VISTA, and it houses many online training opportunities including tutorials and forums and a series of webinars.
 You might also attend a workshop, conference, or other professional development opportunity.
 You should join the member community on the VISTA Campus as well as work with your supervisor to identify training and development opportunities that are available and appropriate.
 (For more information about training, see Chapter 4.)